wanghmin/wanghmin2.github.io/content/publication/wu-2015-uas/index.md

   using uniform and non-uniform cubature weights.
 Our experiment shows that the whole system can efficiently handle large and complex scenes, many of which cannot be easily simulated by previous techniques without limitations.
+summary: 'We present a domain
+  decomposition framework that connects two disjoint domains through coupling elements.
+  Under this framework, we present a unified system that solves subspace deformations and rigid motions of all of the domains by a single linear solve.'
 tags:
 - cubature approximation
 - domain decomposition